FactumID/sealsign-docs/docs/en/dss/administration-guide.md

 To add a new PKCS#11 provider, follow these steps:

-4. On the main webpage of the administration section, select the "Manage the registration of PKCS#11 providers" link from the Main Tasks group.
+1. On the main webpage of the administration section, select the "Manage the registration of PKCS#11 providers" link from the Main Tasks group.
 There is also a link to access this page from the list of PKCS#11 providers viewed earlier.

-5. Specify the configuration parameters for the provider:
+2. Specify the configuration parameters for the provider:

- - a.
-The "Name" field is a required label to identify the provider being configured.
+    1. The "Name" field is a required label to identify the provider being configured.

- - b.
-The "Library" field specifies the complete path of the dynamic link library (DLL) of the PKCS#11 provider.
+    2. The "Library" field specifies the complete path of the dynamic link library (DLL) of the PKCS#11 provider.
 Ensure that the provider is correctly installed on all SealSign DSS servers for proper functionality.

-6. Click the "Insert" button to save the changes.
+3. Click the "Insert" button to save the changes.

 ### 2.3.3.
 Edit Pkcs#11 Supplier